-Previously I’ve provided the figures for Danish offshore windfarms, and for the UK too.
-Now here are the numbers for the larger German offshore windfarms.
+Previously I’ve provided the figures for Danish offshore windfarms, for the UK , and for Belgium too.
+Here are the numbers for the larger German offshore windfarms.
 The ones shown here are the only ones I’ve been able to get detailed data for, so far, and my main source is no longer freely available, so updates here will be very limited.
 If you know of additional data sources, in particular for BARD Offshore 1, for which I no longer have a live supply, please let me know on Twitter.

 German offshore wind capacity factors